bryantstats/math475/assignments/assignment4.knit.md

 ---

 ------------------------------------------------------------------------

-***Submission***: Include your codes in an Rmarkdown or Quarto, Knit it to either pdf or Word document.
+***Submission***: Include your codes in an Rmarkdown or Quarto, Knit/Render it to either pdf or Word document.
 Submit the file to Canvas.